security-notes/infobyte-faraday-wiki/Installation-Server.md

 For example, if you are running the commercial version for the first time, you will be asked to create an admin user, and to set up a backup cron job.

+If you want to run the server in background mode, you should use the `--start` option:

+    $ python2 faraday-server.pyc --start

+This is the recommended way to do this.
+Other methods like using the bash `&` could cause unexpected IOErrors and other related exceptions.

 ## Web UI

 Once the server is running, you can access Faraday's Web UI using any browser: just point it to `http://SERVER_IP:SERVER_PORT/_ui` and you can start playing with Faraday.